Kagescan/fangame/doc/readme.md

 ### B - Conditions

-Like all programing langages, you can use if/else if/else blocks like this :
+Like all programing languages, you can use if/else if/else blocks like this :

 In a `if` statement, the condition is respected if and only if there is the number `1` inside the argument.
 You should close the statement with the `end if` command.

 ```
 set test = 9
 if ${1+1 == 3}